 “If you use gamification, you need to be super diligent about your list hygiene.
 In short, list hygiene is about keeping active subscribers on your newsletter, and suppressing inactive subscribers.
 Some people will sign up in the hope of winning the grand prize.
 Afterward, they may not open your emails, or even mark them as spam.
 These subscribers affect your email deliverability to other subscribers that do want to open your emails.
 You need good systems in place to remove these people from your list, or to stop sending to them if they don’t open.”

 That’s why, just to stay on the safe side, we recommend the following countermeasures:

 - Implement a sunsetting mechanism that’ll help you confirm whether your subscribers still want to hear from you.

-- You can also decide to create a spin-the-wheel popup without collecting the user’s email address.
+- You can also create a wheel popup without a requirement to provide an email address.
 It’s a viable option if you care more about enticing the visitors to buy rather than collecting leads.
 (You can still grow your subscriber lists with the newsletter signup forms.)

 The second risk is that visitors will try to cheat using more refined methods than just entering their old abandoned email address.

 First, users can clear their cookies to play again and again until they win the biggest prize.

 Second, visitors with a technical background can hack the wheel’s code to land on the prize they want.